 Creekside Wilderness Marred by Fire

-Bear Wallow Wilderness probably used to be a popular backpacking area—but now it is only famous as the source of Arizona’s largest fire in recent history.
+Bear Wallow Wilderness may have been a popular backpacking area—but now it is only famous as the source of Arizona’s largest fire in recent history.

-In 2011, two careless backpackers left a smoldering campfire by Bear Wallow Creek that spread into Arizona’s largest wildfire which trashed this wilderness and others, evacuated several towns, and went into New Mexico, generating $79 million in suppression costs.
+In 2011, two careless backpackers left a smoldering campfire by Bear Wallow Creek.
+The flames created Arizona’s largest wildfire, which trashed this wilderness and others, evacuated several towns, and went into New Mexico, generating $79 million in suppression costs.

 The hikers fled the wilderness after they returned from a day hike to find their camp full of smoke and fire.
 They left gear and two dogs and ran down the creek to the Black River (more than six miles).
-The next day, a deputy sheriff picked them up on a road along the river.
+A deputy sheriff picked them up on a road along the river.
 One dog died.

 Remnant ponderosa and Douglas fir along the creek indicated backpackers before the fire found cool forest hiking on a gentle path.